-The University of Redlands’ Asian Student Alliance (ASA) organization held their fourth annual ASA Night Market on the evening of Feb.
+The University of Redlands’ Asian Student Association (ASA) organization held their fourth annual ASA Night Market on the evening of Feb.
 22. A total of 11 countries were represented during the program, which included a street market near the North Quad and cultural performances inside Memorial Chapel.

 One of the evening performances was a Hula Kahiko by the Pacific Island Dance (DNCE 260) class.
 This course is taught by Elaine Talamaivao, an adjunct faculty member and the Polynesian Voyagers of Redlands advisor.
 DNCE 260 is new to Redlands this year, and Talamaivao also said it is the first course of its kind in the continental United States.